Social Media and Plastic Surgery

 All patients that you see on our social media have consented to do so.
 Weeks before their procedure, along with their surgical consent forms, patients will receive a social media consent form where they can choose to not be on social media or customize which social media outlets they will allow their surgery and results to be viewed on.
 Patients also have the ability to change their mind at any time before their procedure takes place.
 If patients have any inquiries about our social media or media consent form, our social media team is happy to chat with them to clarify any and all questions.
 When a patient’s surgery is part of our Snapchat or Instagram ‘story’ for the day, their surgery will only be visible for 24 hours but our team is also able to email them a copy if they would like to view it again.

-We will ALWAYS cover the patient’s face (unless the patient consents otherwise) and have the option to cover tattoos and other identifying features as well.
+We take measures to protect our patient's identities as we will cover the their face (unless the patient consents otherwise) and have the option to cover tattoos and other identifying features as well.
 We will never show any part of a patient if they have not filled out a social media consent form.
 We have staff specifically dedicated to ensure that all our patients featured on social media have consented properly and emphasize that there is no pressure to be on our social media, it is still the patient’s surgery and we will always strive to make them as comfortable as possible.

 If you have any inquiries about our social media or social media consent process, please email firstname.lastname@example.org to be put in touch with our social media team.

 In the medical field, transparency is crucial.
-Through his social media presence, Dr. Jugenburg is able to genuinely address potential concerns, anticipate questions and empower our future patients with the knowledge they need about cosmetic surgery.
+Through our social media presence, Dr. Jugenburg and the rest of our surgeons are able to genuinely address potential concerns, anticipate questions and empower our future patients with the knowledge they need about cosmetic surgery.
 Social media allows us to interact with future patients even before they come in for a consultation and provides a platform to educate anyone who would like to learn more about the world of cosmetic surgery.
-Dr. Jugenburg strives to provide an educational, interactive forum that creates confident, informed patients who will be able to ask educated questions when they come in for a consultation.
+Dr. Jugenburg and our entire team strive to provide an educational, interactive forum that creates confident, informed patients who will be able to ask educated questions when they come in for a consultation.